Summary

 Explain

 Display slide 10 and go over the instructions.
-Participants will look at the Exit Strategies Collection again and this time choose one strategy they will use to put closure on the Lesson Closure Reading, practicing a closure strategy they would like to test out themselves while reading about closure strategies.
+Participants will look at the Exit Strategies Collection again, and this time, choose one strategy they will test themselves to conclude the Lesson Closure Reading.

-Next, begin to hand out the Lesson Closure Reading excerpt, one per participant.
-Allow time for reading and testing their strategies.
-Then, ask participants to first share with an elbow partner how their strategy worked for them and what they took away from the reading while using it.
+Next, hand out the Lesson Closure Reading excerpt, one per participant.
+Allow participants time to read and test their strategies.
+Then, ask participants to first share with an Elbow Partner how their strategy worked for them and what they took away from the reading while using it.
 Then ask if anyone would like to share with the whole group.

 Extend

 Display slide 11 and go over all of the strategies you’ve discussed and experienced in this session.
-This will look different based on what your participants choose to focus on in the scenarios and what they tried out with the reading.
+This will look different depending on participants’ focus per scenario and the parts they tried with the reading

-Hand out the Exit Strategies Note Catcher and provide a few moments for everyone to reflect and take notes in the provided table.
+Hand out the Exit Strategies Note Catcher and provide a few moments for everyone to reflect and take notes, completing the following:

 Evaluate

-Display slide 12 and provide participants time to get into the padlet or orient them to find their sticky notes if you are doing a paper version of the Rose, Bud, and Thorn activity.
+Display slide 12 and provide participants time to access the Padlet (or sticky notes for a paper version) for the Rose, Bud, and Thorn activity.

-Take a few minutes for everyone to reflect on the prompts and respond to each of them:
+Take a few minutes for everyone to reflect on the prompts and respond to each of the following:

 Divide into three groups, one for each prompt.
-Have each group discuss the posts under their prompt and summarize for the whole room what they have discussed.
+Have each group discuss the posts under their prompt and summarize what they have discussed for the whole room.

 Then move to slide 13 and have the same three groups look again at the answers they wrote for the Preflection questions.
 Ask them to share how they feel their responses have changed after participating in this professional learning activity.

-Have each group share out a summary of their discussion for the whole group.
+Have each group share a summary of their discussion for the whole group.

 Research Rationale